slowernews/wisdom-tldr/chapters/chapter_3_action.md

 But she noticed that most of this extra time was pretty ineffective.
 The four hours at the end of the day, from say 6 PM to 10 PM, contributed about as much usable work as the first two hours of the day.
 People were essentially slaving away for marginal benefits.
 And in worst case scenarios, people would start producing bad work or make bad decisions because they were so tired.
 And when you accumulate enough bad work and bad decisions, you actually unintentionally create more work for yourself.
 So you go from working for diminishing returns to working for negative returns.

-The more “goal oriented” is the task, the more a potential 10x programmer
+- The more “goal oriented” is the task, the more a potential 10x programmer

 If 20% of the effort creates 80% of the value (think of a job: 20% of the employees do 80% of the work), then square that.
 So now 20% of the 20% of the effort makes 80% of 80% of the value.
 So 4% of the work you do in life creates 64% of the benefits in your life.

-Bring the Target Closer

 He said, “I can ignore what you’re saying, and just look at your actions.
 Our actions always reveal our real values.”
 If they really wanted to do it, they would have done it.